-The Wadden Islands are a string of Islands that lie before the coast of the Netherlands, Germany and Denmark.
-The Dutch and German part of the Sea was named a Unesco World Heritage Site in 2009.
+The Wadden Islands are a string of Islands that lie off the coast of the Netherlands, Germany and Denmark.
+The Dutch and German part of the sea were named a Unesco World Heritage Site in 2009.
 Large areas of the Wadden Sea are protected wildlife rerserves.

 Waddling is the act of walking on the bottom of the sea at low tide and can best be done in the Dutch and German parts of the Wadden Islands.
 Read more about waddling here.

 The Wadden Islands have a temperate seaclimate with relatively cool summers and mild winters.
 Temperatures are usually around 20° C from June to August and around 5° C from December to February.
 Precipitation is evenly distributed througout the year, though autumn (October/November) is slightly wetter and heavy downpours can occur during summer.
 Snow is relatively rare compared to mainland Netherlands.